Lash Growth Cycle

 One of the most common questions I get from both artists and clients is why retention seems to drop during certain times of year.
 The answer is seasonal shedding.
 Most people experience heavier lash shedding in the spring and fall as their body adjusts to changing daylight hours and temperature.
 This is similar to how many animals shed their coats seasonally.

 During peak shedding seasons, clients may lose more extensions faster than usual.
 I prepare my clients for this by explaining it during their initial consultation and recommending slightly shorter fill intervals during spring and fall.
-This proactive communication prevents frustration and builds trust because the client understands what's happening before it starts.
+This proactive communication prevents frustration and builds trust because the client understands what is happening before it starts.

 How the Growth Cycle Affects Fill Timing